GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

       * Award Details Section - Contract Award Number is a required field.
       * This opportunity cannot be published.
 Authority is required
       * Primary Contact is required
-      * Notice Id is required
+      * solicitation number is required

 Element Name	| Required |	Character Limit / Restrictions |	Business Rules |	Error Messages with respect to business rules (If any)